-Now that you have invested in a centrifugal as your compressed air solution, it is important to understand the differences between using full synthetic compressor lubricant and a general-purpose lubricant.
+Now that you have invested in a centrifugal as your compressed air solution, it is important to understand the differences between using a full synthetic compressor lubricant and a general-purpose lubricant.
 The difference between the two options may surprise you.

 A general-purpose, mineral oil is derived from crude oil.
-Full synthetics also typically start as mineral oil but are chemically modified and engineered to suit the needs of a centrifugal air compressor, allowing cleaner machine operation, better protection for compressor parts, extended fluid life and lower operating costs.
+Full synthetics also typically start as mineral oil but are chemically modified and engineered to suit the needs of a centrifugal air compressor, allowing cleaner machine operation, better protection for compressor parts, extended fluid life, and lower operating costs.